Paladins-of-St-Pauls/PaladinsWebsite/content/posts/power-play-season.md

 # Code

-To code Cortana we used Android Studio, we have our own PaladinsOpMode classes which extend functionality on top of the standard opmodes provided by FTC.
+To code Cortana we used Java, managed with Android Studio, and GitHub, we have our own PaladinsOpMode classes which extend functionality on top of the standard opmodes provided by FTC.
 This was custom developed in house before I got here, but I have added some functionality and fixed some bugs when needed.
-All of our code is, like usual, available to everyone on our github.
+All of our code is, like usual, available to everyone on our GitHub.

 Over the season we ran into various small oddities in both the Driver Stations and the SDK, and here is a non-exhaustive list of some of them;